-For details of the MA Degree in Irish Folklore, please contact the
+For details of the MA Degree in Irish Folklore, please contact:

-Department of Irish Folklore, University College Dublin, John Henry Newman Building, Belfield, Dublin 4
+Department of Irish Folklore, University College Dublin, John Henry Newman Building, Belfield, Dublin 4 (telephone: 01-7168216; fax: 01-7161144).

 Italian

 The course is designed to extend and amplify the BA programme, with special attention to areas that are given least emphasis in the undergraduate syllabus.
 It offers the student the greatest possible freedom in selecting aspects of Italian culture for specialised study.